soulmachine/eidos-miner/README.md

     npx eidos-miner --account your_eos_account --private_key your_private_key

-## Mine faster
+## How to mine faster

-If you have huge CPU, you can make it faster by increasing `num_actions`(default 5), for example:

-    npx eidos-miner --account your_eos_account --private_key your_private_key --num_actions 14

-**Note**:
+This miner automatically adjusts its speed, so you don't need to worry about the performance.

+Under the hood, this miner sends one transaction with several(let's say `num_actions`) actions per second.
+The larger `num_actions` the faster it mines.
+But large `num_actions` is **NOT** always good, for example, if you use all your CPU in a very shot time, you do get a lot of coins very quickly, but you're not able to send any transaction in the next few hours, which means you lose the chance to play the game until your CPU recover.

-Since the EIDOS smart contract distributes 20 EIDOS per second, so sending more transactions will **NOT** help your mine more coins, **ideally**, your CPU consuming speed should be equal to recover speed, so that you can play the game in every second.
+Since the EIDOS smart contract distributes EIDOS in constant speed, i.e., 20 EIDOS to miners per second, **ideally** you should also spend your CPU in a constant speed, so that you can participate in the game every second.

-This miner sends a transaction with 5 actions per second.
+**Note**: Before you run this miner, your CPU rate is `73%`, and after you run this miner for a few hours, if you see your CPU rate is still `73%`, it doesn't mean that you only used only `73%`, in contrast, it means that the CPU utilization ratio is 100%!
+EOS mainnet releases your CPU linearly along the time and all of your CPU is used, nothing more and nothing less, that's why you see the CPU is still `73%`.

 ## Help